Home > Cruises > Europe Cruises > Mediterranean Cruises > Iconic Mediterranean Treasures

 Crete was home to the Minoans, Europe's earliest recorded civilization.
 Its capital, Heraklion, grew from the riches of the Venetian Empire, which ruled here for four centuries.
 Crete enjoyed a Renaissance building boom that helped bolster Heraklion as the region's most strongly fortified city.
 The island is blessed with generous beaches, soaring mountains and coursing rivers.
 It is also where the distinct mantinades—couplets of love accompanied by Cretan instruments—could break out at any number of cafés where patrons sip tsikoudia, a grape-based brandy distilled in the hills.

-Rhodes is home to the Palace of the Grand Masters, a remarkable and sprawling fortification.
+Rhodes is home to the Palace of the Grand Master of the Knights of Rhodes, a remarkable fortification.
 Its historic quarter is Europe's largest active medieval town.
-Outside the city, forests of pine and cypress blanket mountain slopes; vineyards and groves of citrus and olive soak up the Aegean sun.
+Outside the city, forests of pine and cypress blanket mountain slopes; vineyards and groves of citrus and olives soak up the Aegean sun.
 The Knights of Saint John of Jerusalem conquered the island in the 14th century, bringing great wealth from the Holy Land.
 Under their rule, the city was reconstructed to mirror the medieval ideal.
 Many of the buildings from this era remain and make for rewarding strolls.

 Çanakkale was an object of desire dating back to the ancient Greeks.
 Today, the nearby ruins of Troy, once a powerhouse of Asia Minor, provide a glimpse of the region's former glory.
 The remarkably preserved structures of this UNESCO World Heritage Site offer hints of life here in the days of Alexander the Great and the later Roman Emperor Augustus.
 But it is the fabled Trojan Horse that is most prominent here.
 In Homer's Iliad, the wooden steed gave ancient Greeks entry to the city during the Trojan War, and its legend is still very much alive today.